Materials Selection Policy

 The Woodbridge Public Library has been a selective depository for federal documents since 1965, for the then New Jersey Seventh Congressional District, and now for the New Jersey Sixth Congressional District.
 As a designated depository, the library is legally mandated to acquire, maintain, and provide free access to federal government materials, in accordance with the requirements of Title 44, Chapter 19 of the United States Code and of the Federal Depository Library Program (FDLP).

 The primary mission of the depository is to support the general collection activities of the Main Library and to meet the government information needs of all residents of the Sixth Congressional District.
-The complete collection development policy, with a community analysis, selection profile, and withdrawal / weeding procedure, is available as an appendix to this document.
+The complete collection development policy, with a community analysis, selection profile, and withdrawal/weeding procedure, is available as an appendix to this document.

 The library strives to acquire items that enhance its position as a resource for Woodbridge Township local history.

-New formats.
 New formats are added and withdrawn from the collection based on:

 - Their representation of current events, ideas or mores

-- National surveys / industry reports indicating interest
+- National surveys/industry reports indicating interest

 - Local requests indicating interest